celestiaorg/docs/developers/blobstream-rollups.md

-So, when posting to the settlement contract, the rollup data in Celestia can be referenced either using a `share commitment` or a `sequence of spans`, and a `height`, similar to the above constructions.
+So, when posting to the settlement contract, the rollup data in Celestia can be referenced either using a `share commitment` or a `sequence of spans`, and a `height`, similar to the previous constructions.

-However, as explained above, the share commitment proofs generation/verification is still not supported.
-Thus, we will focus on the case where we use a `sequence of spans`.
-Check the [Optimistic rollups
-that uses a sequence of spans](#optimistic-rollups-that-uses-a-sequence-of-spans) for more information.
+### Zk-rollups that uses a sequence of spans

 So, when submitting the headers to the rollup settlement contract, the settlement contract will need to verify the following:

 - Zk-proof of the state transitions, as traditional zk-rollups do.
-- Verify that the `sequence of spans` is valid, i.e., is part of the Celestia block referenced by its height, as described in the previous section.
+- Verify that the `sequence of spans` is [valid](https://github.com/celestiaorg/blobstream-contracts/blob/master/docs/inclusion-proofs.md), i.e., is part of the Celestia block referenced by its height, as described in the previous section.
-- Zk-proof of the rollup data to the data root tuple root.
+- Zk-proof of the rollup data to the data root.
   The verification process of this should accept a commitment as input so that the contract makes sure it's the correct value that's being saved.
-  The commitment can be the data root so that when the rollup data is proven inside the circuit, to the data root tuple root, the used data root is asserted to be the input one.
+  The commitment can be the data root and the sequence of spans.
+  And, when the rollup data is proven inside the circuit to the data root, the used data root is asserted to be the input one.
+  Similarly, the data's location is asserted to be the same as the input sequence of spans.
-  Then, this same data root is used as part of the `sequence of spans` verification.
+  While these same arguments are the ones used as part of the `sequence of spans` verification above.

 Once these are valid, the settlement contract can be sure that the state transitions are valid, and the data was posted to Celestia.

+### Zk-rollups that use share commitments

+As explained above, the share commitment proofs generation/verification is still not supported.
+However, if the team has access to protobuf deserialization inside a zk-circuit, then a similar construction to the [protobuf deserialization contract](#protobuf-deserialization-contract) can be done.
+The zk-proof verifier would take as argument the data root and the share commitment, then inside the circuit, the PFB data will be deserialized, and assert that the deserialized share commitment is the same as the input one.
+Then, the circuit will prove the inclusion of the PFB to the data root and assert that it's the same as the input one.
+If this proof is valid,
+then the rollup settlement contract can be sure that the rollup data was posted to Celestia and is correctly referenced.